ruiner189/Promethium/README.md

 <summary> Gemini Potion </summary>

 Level 1
-* Clones the next two orbs two times and send them to the bottom of the deck.
+* Clones the next orb two times and send them to the bottom of the deck.
 The clones do not last for the next shuffle.
 * Can not clone other gemini potions
 * Potion is activated immediately
 * Can only be used once per battle